rozahp/cascade/README.md

 ## History

-Some excerts from history ... more you can find at **www.cascade64.de**
+Some excerpts from history ... more you can find at **www.cascade64.de**

 - [Amiga: Rising - released 1990](https://www.youtube.com/watch?v=b5F-gIDw9JU "Rising 1990")
     - Code: Astaroth, Phazor